 Olivia Tripp Morrow studied at Syracuse University, graduating cum laude with a BFA in Sculpture in December of 2012.
-Morrow's most recent works are video and sculptural installations inspired by themes of the body and memory, as well as feminism and sexuality.
-Her materials and their physical properties guide her formal decisions to make site-specific and immersive sculptural installations, which primarily consist of donated women's clothing and other textiles.
-Elaborating on the previous personal histories associated with the textiles, her works aim to re-contextualize their sentimentality by deconstructing the fabric in order to create a palette of new material, which is then stretched, wrapped and woven over various armatures.
-Meticulous by nature, Morrow develops her work with intuitive experimentation; The completed pieces are not predetermined when she begins working, but rather they are the end results of her experimental processes.
+Her most recent works are sculptural and video installations inspired by themes of the body, memory, identity, feminism, and sexuality.
+Morrow's materials primarily consist of donated women's clothing, undergarments, and other textiles, which contain in and of themselves the personal histories and memories of many women.
+Morrow deconstructs the donated fabric in order to create a palette of new material, which is then stretched, wrapped, woven, hung, or otherwise adhered onto various armatures, letting their physical properties guide her formal decisions.
+Meticulous by nature, Morrow develops her work with intuitive experimentation; Completed pieces are not predetermined when she begins working, but rather they are the results of her experimental processes.

 Olivia installing Stretch (2015-2016) at the Queen Elizabeth Park Community and Cultural Center, Oakville, ON, Canada.
 October 23, 2016.